 Users have the ability to extend the capabilities of Matrox Design Assistant by way of the included Custom Step software development kit (SDK).
 The SDK, in combination with Microsoft Visual Studio® 2017 enables the creation of custom flowchart steps using the C# programming language.
 These steps can implement proprietary image analysis and processing, as well as proprietary communication protocols.
 The SDK comes with numerous project samples to accelerate development.

 Once development is complete, the project, with flowchart and operator interface, is deployed either locally or remotely.
 Local deployment is to the samecomputer or Matrox vision controller as was used for development.
 Remote deployment is to a different computer, including a Matrox vision controller or a Matrox smart camera.

 Matrox Design Assistant includes a series of project templates and video tutorials to help new developers get up and running quickly.

 These templates serve as either functional applications or application frameworks intended as a foundation for a target application.
 Templates also permit dynamic modifications, allowing users to tweak functionality at run-time and immediately see the outcome of any adjustments.
 The project templates address typical application areas, with examples for:

 More information on templates can be found on the Quick Start page of Matrox Design Assistant software.

 The Matrox Design Assistant user interface can be tailored by each developer.
 The workspace can be rearranged, even across multiple monitors, to suit individual preferences and further enhance productivity.

-1. This product may be protected by one or more patents.
-See www.matrox.com/patents.
+1. This software may be protected by one or more patents; see www.matrox.com/patents for more information.

 3. Certification pending.